evan-007/angular-async-testing/readme.md

         }]
     }

-This resolve needs a function that takes one argument, which is exactly what `fakeData.stuff` will do.
-The return value of this factory doesn't matter so much since we're only testing the route: it's the controller's job to set `ActiveCountry` to the appropriate `scope`.
+This resolve needs a function that takes one argument, which is exactly what `fakeData.countryDataDouble` will do.
+The return value of this factory doesn't matter so much since we're only testing the route: it's the controller's job to set `ActiveCountry` to the appropriate `$scope`.

 The full test looks like this:

     describe('country.js', function(){

         var fakeData = {
-            stuff: function(arg){
+            countryDataDouble: function(arg){
                 return arg;
             }
         }